-Fearless is not the absence of fear.
-It’s doing what’s right even though you are afraid.
+Fearlessness is not the absence of fear, it’s doing what’s right even though you’re afraid.
 Indeed, courage requires making a clear assessment of the situation and the risks involved.

 The word ‘courage’ comes from Latin cor, meaning heart.
 It’s the quality of mind which shows itself in facing danger without fear or shrinking.
-It invites us to do what is closest to the heart — what really matters.
+It invites us to do what’s closest to the heart — what really matters.

 Courage requires purpose-driven action.
-Your organizational culture is not defined by its values.
-The behaviors you reward and punish shape it.
+Your organizational culture is not defined by its values, it’s the behaviors you reward and punish that shape it.
 Are your actions bringing your company’s values to life?
 Are you rewarding the right behavior?

 Courage demands self-awareness.
-Introspection helps us assess our emotions better.
-Learn to confront your fears and anxiety.
+Introspection helps us assess our emotions better and earn to confront fears and anxiety.
 Fear invites us to reflect on our values, choices, and actions — it’s fuel for growth.

 Courage means being autonomous and accountable.
 Rather than avoiding uncertainty, you face risks head-on.
 Don’t wait for someone else to empower you.
 Give yourself permission to lead with courage.

 Courage is doing the right thing when being under fire.
-Sometimes it requires assuming the risk of making decisions.
-Others, it’s speaking up to address bad behaviors or moral issues.
+Sometimes it requires assuming the risk of making decisions, other times it’s speaking up to address bad behaviors or moral issues.
 And sometimes it’s addressing tensions rather than avoiding them.

 Learn to Become a Courageous Leader

 Being fearless is the result of practice rather than a heroic trait.
 We can all learn and develop ‘courageous competency.’